Sabretooth1405/quiz-app-backend/README.md

-# An api for todo list app
+# An api for an app sharing quiz questions

 - Use it for your android app,react app anything you want
-- Feel free for any new features request
+- Still under development